sscovil/learn-to-code/README.md

 const http = require('http')
 ```

-At the top of the file, we import the [Node.js http] module and assign it to a constant (or [const]) variable called
+At the top of the file, we import the [Node.js http] module and assign it to a constant (or [const]) called `http`.
-`http`.
-Although the module is called `http`, we could just as easily name our variable something else, like `h` or
+Although the module is called 'http', we could just as easily name our variable something else, like `h` or `foo`, and
-`foo`, and it would work the same way.
+it would work the same way.
 Think of variable names as aliases we assign to data, [objects] or [functions].

 ```javascript
 const host = process.env.APP_HOST || 'localhost'
 const port = process.env.APP_PORT || 8080
 ```

-Here, we declare two more constant variables: `host` and `port`.
-This time, instead of importing their values from a
+Here, we declare two more constants: `host` and `port`.
+This time, instead of importing their values from a module, we
-module, we assign them each the value of an [environment variable] (`APP_HOST` and `APP_PORT`, respectively).
-We also
+assign them each the value of an [environment variable] (`APP_HOST` and `APP_PORT`, respectively).
+We also use the
-use the [logical OR] operator `||` to assign default values, in case the environment variables are [undefined].
+[logical OR] operator `||` to assign default values, in case the environment variables are [undefined].

 ```javascript
 const router = async (req, res) => {